rostovks94/React-E-commerce-Web-Application-Project/README.md

 - Admin features for creating, updating, and deleting products.
 - Automated stock management for products.
 Running the Project Locally

+## Running the Project Locally:

-## To run this project locally, follow these steps:
+To run this project locally, follow these steps:

 **Clone the Repository:**